 Republic Day, October, speeches and parades

-During Ramadan many if not most Muslims will neither eat nor drink during the daytime and consequently many cafes, restaurants and even shops will open only after sunset.
-Public eating, drinking and smoking by tourists may upset the locals.
-In one Muslim country the only alcohol served to us during our visit was from a teapot into tea cups in a first class hotel.
+During Ramadan many Muslims will neither eat nor drink during the daytime and consequently many cafes, restaurants and even shops may open only after sunset; public eating, drinking and smoking by tourists may upset the locals.

 Furthermore service personnel may be missing, careless or irritable during the daytime.

 Ramadan starts 6 May 2019 and runs to 4 June.
 2020 from 24 April to 23 May.

 Dates depend on the full moon rising in your location so they may differ by one day depending on where you plan to be.